 Regular food tours are available through the open-air market on Gundulićeva Poljana.
 Colourful stalls are all packed with seasonal goods and locally grown produce, such as strawberries, peaches, and olives.

-If you’re a passionate foodie looking to enjoy the Dubrovnik food and wine scene first hand, book a food tour with Tabl.
-Where we have authentic activities and food experiences available online within this fascinating and historic Croatian city.
+If you’re a passionate foodie looking to enjoy the Dubrovnik food and wine scene first hand, book food tours with tabl.
+Where we have authentic activities and food experiences available in a wide range of foodie destinations.